jeffgbutler/TanzuWorkshops/openemr/README.md

 ## Install Redis

 1. Login to Kubeapps if you are not already logged in
-1. Set the Current context in Kubeapps to the `openemr` namespace
+1. Set the current context in Kubeapps to the `openemr` namespace
-1. Go th the "Catalog" tabe and search for "redis"
+1. Go th the "Catalog" tab and search for "redis"
 1. Choose "redis" - not "redis-cluster"
 1. Choose "Deploy" for the latest version
 1. Change the name to "openemr-redis"